Talecmkd/Pet_Shop_Mobile_App/README.txt

+A Pet Shop Mobile App done on an Erasmus Exchange in Izmir - Turkey.
 Video link: https://youtu.be/ZpLbNpByVWo

 1. Register --> register by e-mail and password, where we write our name, surname, phone number, bio and role (buyer or seller)